Spitting Image (2020 TV series): Reception

-The series received mixed reviews from critics.
+The first series received mixed reviews from critics.
 The decision to satirise Greta Thunberg garnered criticism as she was a minor at the time.

 Mark Lawson of The Guardian wrote approvingly in his four-out-of-five star review that "[a]dmirers of the franchise will be relieved that the revival ... has lost none of its savagery or willingness to shock."
 In his three-out-of-five star review, Ralph Jones of NME lauded the series' ability to satirise timely events, "its topicality is admirable: there are several sketches here about events that occurred as little as 12 hours before the recording.
 This is impressive on the radio but when puppets are involved, it’s almost breathtaking."

 The Economist was more mixed in their analysis, calling it "pretty tame" in light of the current political atmosphere and when compared to its 1984 predecessor, writing how "[i]n an era of cynicism and conspiracy theories, the radical act would be to make a show that celebrated public life."

 Ed Power of The Telegraph was negative in his one-out-of-five star review pertaining to the two-part US election special, calling it "toothless" in its satire.
 Also writing for The Guardian, columnist Nesrine Malik similarly described the new series as a "toothless performance" and the jokes "excruciatingly obvious".